analogdevicesinc/genalyzer/doc/spectral_analysis.md

         style A fill:#9fa4fc
 ```
 Genalyzer supports [sine](#genalyzer.advanced.advanced.sin), [cosine](#genalyzer.advanced.advanced.cos), [ramp](#genalyzer.advanced.advanced.ramp), and [Gaussian](#genalyzer.advanced.advanced.gaussian) random waveforms.
 It also contains a [waveform analysis](#genalyzer.advanced.advanced.wf_analysis) utility to summarize a waveform, generated or otherwise.
 Please see [this](https://github.com/analogdevicesinc/genalyzer/blob/doc-update-working-example/bindings/python/examples/gn_doc_tone_gen.py) Python script for more details.
-A time-domain plot of the complex-sinusoidal tone is shown below for reference.
+A time-domain plot of the complex-sinusoidal tone for which we compute FFT in the next step is shown below for reference.

 ```{figure} ../../../bindings/python/complex_sinusoidal_waveform.png